 A violation of the rules of this specification; results are undefined.
 Conforming CellML software may detect and report an error and may recover from it.
-It is recommended that software make information about errors available to the user.
+The recommended best practice is for software to make information about errors available to the user.